princejaiswal12/mini-project1/README.md

 # mini-project1
-This is our first college project
+This is our first college project.
+It is web project.